-The Cloudera ODBC Driver for Impala produces a log file named ImpalaODBC\driver.log at the location you specify using the Log Path field.
+The Cloudera ODBC Driver for Impala produces a log file named ImpalaODBC_driver.log at the location that you specify in the Log Path field.

-To disable Cloudera ODBC Driver for Impala logging:
+To disable driver logging:

-- 1. To access logging options, open the ODBC Data Source Administrator where you created the DSN, then select the DSN, then click Configure, and then click Logging Options

-- 2. In the Log Level list, select LOG\OFF

-- 3. Click OK
+- 1. Open the ODBC Data Source Administrator where you created the DSN, then select the DSN, then click Configure, and then click Logging Options. - 2.
+From the Log Level drop-down list, select LOG_OFF. - 3.
+Click OK.